Paul Osew

-Osew is a product of the Brentford and AFC Wimbledon academies and began his professional career with the latter club in 2019.
-He departed to join Northampton Town in 2023.
+Osew is a product of the Brentford and AFC Wimbledon academies and played in the English Football League for the latter club between 2019 and 2023.
+Following a short spell with Northampton Town and a period as a free agent, he dropped into non-League football in December 2023.

 Career

 Early years

 Osew began his youth career with spells as Chelsea Kicks and in the Evolution Sports & Health Academy.
 Following a rejection by Chelsea Academy for being "too small", he joined the Brentford academy at the age of 11.
 At age 15, Osew signed a scholarship deal with AFC Wimbledon, after previously being a part of the club's Foundation's College Education programme.
 During his time in the club's youth system, he was converted from a forward to a left back.
 During the first month of the 2017–18 season, Osew played the first senior matches of his career for Combined Counties League First Division club Raynes Park Vale, on an ad-hoc basis.

 AFC Wimbledon

 After progressing into AFC Wimbledon's U23 team during the 2018–19 season, Osew signed his first professional contract with the League One club in April 2019.
 He was a regular inclusion in the first team squad during the truncated 2019–20 season and by the time his season was ended by a stress fracture to his tibia in March 2020, he had made 23 appearances and scored one goal.
 On 8 January 2020, Osew signed a contract extension and made 14 appearances during the 2020–21 season, scoring one goal.
 He improved his tally to 32 appearances during the 2021–22 season, which culminated in relegation to League Two.
 Osew proved his versatility as a utility player in defence and midfield during the season and scored one goal, with the only goal of an EFL Cup first round win over Charlton Athletic on 10 August 2022.

 Osew was offered a new two-year contract in May 2022, but delayed signing it until 21 August 2022, due to a need to recover from injury.
 He returned to match play six days later and following six appearances, he was sidelined for two months with an ankle injury.
 Osew failed to appear again before agreeing a mutual termination of his contract on 1 February 2023.
 He made 76 appearances and scored three goals during 3 1/2 years as a professional with the club.